 Jacqueline Gourevitch

 Jacqueline Gourevitch (b.
-1926) is a quietly radical figure in postwar American art, known for her ethereal, meditative paintings that hover between abstraction and observation.
-A painter of clouds, architecture, and perception itself, Gourevitch has spent decades crafting a visual language of stillness, luminosity, and intellectual rigor.
+1933) is a quietly radical figure in post-war American art, known for her ethereal, meditative paintings that hover between abstraction and observation.
+A painter of clouds, architecture, and perception itself, Gourevitch has spent decades crafting a visual language of stillness, luminosity, and intellectual rigour.

 Emerging in the 1960s amid the dominance of Minimalism and Pop, Gourevitch followed neither trend.
 Instead, she cultivated her own path, often turning her gaze skyward.
-Her ‘Cloud Paintings’ — monumental yet weightless — transcend both landscape and representation, rendering the atmosphere as a site of philosophical inquiry and visual poetry.
-These works are less depictions than experiences; air made visible, thought given form.
+Her ‘Cloud Paintings’ – monumental yet weightless – transcend both landscape and representation, rendering the atmosphere as a site of philosophical enquiry and visual poetry.
+These works are less depictions than experiences: air made visible, thought given form.

-Trained in both science and art, Gourevitch’s approach is disciplined and analytical, yet never cold.
-Her early grid-based abstractions and aerial views of cities reflect an obsession with spatial logic and systems of knowledge — ideas she continues to explore in her later work.
-A teacher as well as a painter, she taught for many years at the School of Visual Arts in New York, influencing generations of artists with her thoughtful, uncompromising practice.
+Gourevitch’s approach is disciplined and analytical, yet never cold.
+Her early grid-based abstractions and aerial views of cities reflect obsessions she continues to explore in her later work.
+A teacher as well as a painter, she taught for many years at the Cooper Union and Wesleyan University, influencing generations of artists with her thoughtful, uncompromising practice.

-Despite her low public profile, Gourevitch’s work has been quietly influential, collected by major institutions including MoMA and the Whitney, and championed by critics who recognise the deep intelligence and lyrical power of her vision.
-She paints not just what she sees, but how we come to see.
+Despite her low public profile, Gourevitch’s work has been quietly influential.
+Her work – championed by critics who recognise the deep intelligence and lyrical power of her vision – has been exhibited in major institutions, including the Whitney Museum of American Art, the Brooklyn Museum of Art, and ICA/Boston, and is held in major collections, including MoMA.
+Gourevitch paints not just what she sees, but how we come to see.

 Jacqueline Gourevitch’s art is an invitation to slow down, to look up, and to consider the vast, shifting architecture of the world... and the mind that beholds it.